code-iai/ros_emacs_utils/README.md

 ## Common Lisp programmer

+Currently, we are using an alternative branch of slime, which has not been merged into master yet.
+The version we use is distributed with the ROS Debian packages.
+Unfortunately, that means that our ROS Debian package of slime (`ros-indigo-slime-wrapper`) and official Debian of slime (`slime`) can collide.

+**It is strongly recommended to only use the ROS Debian package of `slime`, i.e.: `sudo apt-get purge slime` if you installed one before.**

 ### For users

 If you work with roslisp, all you need to do is to start ```roslisp_repl``` in the terminal.